-This report was written by Sydney Menees and Jessica Grannis.
+\ This report was written by Sydney Menees and Jessica Grannis.
 Sydney Menees wrote this report as a second year law student at Georgetown University Law Center enrolled in the Harrison Institute for Public Law.
 Jessica Grannis is the Adaptation Program Manager for the Georgetown Climate Center and helped supervise, revise, and update this work for the ARCCA collaboratives.

-The authors would like to acknowledge and thank representatives of the Southeast Florida Regional Climate Change Compact for taking the time to be interviewed and providing feedback on this case study, including: Steve Adams and Nancy Schneider of the Institute for Sustainable Communities; Jennifer Jurado, Chief Resiliency Officer, Director at Broward County; Susanne Torriente, Chief Resiliency Officer/Assistant City Manager at the City of Miami Beach (formerly Assistant City Manager for the City of Ft.
-Lauderdale); Jim Murley, Chief Resilience Officer, Miami-Dade County (formerly Executive Director of the South Florida Regional Planning Council); Nichole Hefty, Chief, Office of Sustainability at Miami-Dade County; and Jason Liechty, Environmental Projects Coordinator, Broward County.
+The authors would like to acknowledge and thank representatives of the Southeast Florida Compact for taking the time to be interviewed and providing feedback on this case study, including: Steve Adams and Nancy Schneider of the Institute for Sustainable Communities; Jennifer Jurado, Chief Resiliency Officer, Director at Broward County; Susanne Torriente, Chief Resiliency Officer/Assistant City Manager at the City of Miami Beach; Jim Murley, Chief Resilience Officer, Miami-Dade County; Nichole Hefty, Chief, Office of Sustainability at Miami-Dade County; and Jason Liechty, Environmental Projects Coordinator, Broward County.